vesavlad/datatools-ui/docs/user/editor/patterns.md

 # Trip Patterns

-### Patterns
+## Patterns
 Patterns refer to the recurring schedules and frequencies of transit trips.
 They can be thought of as a template for a particular route, indicating the days of the week and times of day that trips will be available, as well as the frequency of service during those periods.

 ## Editing/Creating Trip Patterns

 To begin editing trip patterns, first click the `Routes` tab (outlined in red).
-Then, select or create a route Click the `Trip patterns` tab, and start editing any relevant fields including:
+Then, click or create a route Click the `Trip patterns` tab, and start editing any relevant fields including:

 <!-- TODO: add transitwand to GTFS Editor -->
 <!-- - Transitwand id (optional) – the trip pattern can be imported from a Transitwand route trace, if you have one enter the phone id here and click the ‘Load from Transitwand’ box. -->
-- **Name:** the name of the pattern within the route, for example: "27 stops from Willowridge Rd at Richgrove Dr to Kipling Station (268 trips)"
+- **Name:** The name of the pattern within the route is initially set by default to a designation like "27 stops from Willowridge Rd at Richgrove Dr to Kipling Station (13 trips)."
+However, it can be customized to a more meaningful label if desired.
-- **Type:** specify whether the pattern uses timetables or schedules.
-For more information on the differences between schedules and timetables, consult [Schedules](schedules.md)
+- **Type:** Specifies whether the pattern uses timetables or schedules.
+For more information on the differences between schedules and timetables, consult [Schedules](schedules.md).
-- **Direction:** specify whether the pattern is inbound or outbound.
+- **Direction:** Specifies whether the pattern is inbound or outbound.
 This corresponds to the `direction_id` field in GTFS.
 All trips associated with this pattern will be assigned the direction provided here.
 - **Editing schedules:**
 Click `Edit schedules` to begin creating or editing trips/frequencies for a trip pattern.
 You will be redirected to the Schedule Editor.
 For more information on creating schedules for a pattern, see [Trips](schedules).

-To add a pattern, select the `+ New pattern` button (highlighted in yellow).
+To add a pattern, click the `+ New pattern` button (highlighted in yellow).

 ![edit-pattern](https://datatools-builds.s3.amazonaws.com/docs/patterns/edit-pattern.png)